As of Mar 13th, all our tours and activities are cancelled due to the coronavirus crisis as advised by the Bulgarian authorities.

-It is believed that this day marks the beginning of spring.
+Bulgarians believe that this day marks the beginning of spring.
 You can hardly see a person on the 1st March without a Martenitsa either on his coat or on his wrist.

 The tradition dates back to the 7th century.
-Khan Asparuh (the ruler of Bulgars in the second half of the 7th century) had a sister named Huba.
+Legend says that Khan Asparuh (the ruler of Bulgars in the second half of the 7th century) had a sister named Huba.
 She was a captive in another kingdom.
 One day, Asparuh sent his sister an announcement that he had found a land (southwards from the Danube river, today’s Bulgaria) for them to settle down.
 Huba managed to run away and reached the river.
 As she looked for a path, Asparuh’s sister tied a white thread to a falcon’s leg.
-The other end of the thread remained in her hand, but as soon as the falcon found a way he was speared by an arrow and his blood coloured the thread.
+The other end of the thread remained in her hand, but as soon as the falcon found a way he was speared by an arrow and his blood colored the thread.
 In the long run, Huba succeeded in finding the way to her brother’s land.

-Since then, the white and red thread symbolizes health, strength and happiness.
+Since then, the white and red thread symbolizes health, strength, and happiness.

 This is the reason why ‘Martenitsa’ is an adornment made up of two threads – one of white yarn and the other one of red.
 There are different types of martenitsa.
-The most common one is called ‘Pizho and Penda’ and represents a girl and a boy holding hands.
+The most common one is ‘Pizho and Penda’ and it represents a girl and a boy holding hands.

-The martenitsa is worn until you see a stork or a flowering tree.
-According to the custom everyone should tie the martenisa to a tree or put it under a stone.
+The martenitsa is worn until you see a stork or a flowering fruit tree.
+According to the custom, everyone should tie the martenisa to a tree or put it under a stone.
 From that moment on, a great number of white and red threads could be seen hanging freely from trees.